 This pumpkin patch has been newly opened to the public and sounds like it’s lots of fun!
 For $5, you can can take a hayride through the pumpkin patch and pick out a pumpkin of your choice.
 Day Farms is located right next to Cherry Hill.

 Click here to visit Pumpkin Patches and More for even more information about local pumpkin patches and farms.

-Our kids are old enough to enjoy squishing their hands through the scooped out pumpkin, but not to enjoy the actual carving so I think this year we will decorate our pumpkins with fun kits like these (affiliate).
+Our kids are old enough to enjoy squishing their hands through the scooped out pumpkin, but my husband and I aren't fans of the actual carving so I think this year we will decorate our pumpkins with fun kits like these (affiliate).